 It’s just past midday on the 12th June 2016, and I’ve crossed the finish line at the Victoria half Ironman.
 A comfortable 1.9km lake swim, 90km bike ride, with just over 800 meters of elevation gain and a 21km trail run.
 Yup, a friggin half marathon after all that cycling!
 This race was on my horizon for over eight months and would be a new benchmark and chapter to my racing.

-After hobbling over the finish line at my second marathon, a year after my first, I had to question why I was doing this to my body.
-My body wasn’t ready for running marathons, as I hadn’t conditioned it to run those distances.
-I had only been running long distance for barely two years and nowhere near enough before that to realistically continue at that distance.
+After hobbling again over the finish line at my second marathon in 2014, a year after my first, I had to question why I was doing this to my body.
+My body was still not fully conditioned for running marathons.
+I had only been running for close to three full years which is nowhere near enough time to gain the ability and experience.
 Continue reading

 I came to Vancouver in the summer of 2012 with a short-term contract at a VFX Studio I had previously worked for in London.
 I couldn’t pass at the opportunity.
 British Columbia had always been a destination I was interested in visiting, and it was a bit of a dream to be able to have an extended period to travel while I was working.
 Within a few weeks of arriving in Vancouver, I fell in love with the city, the landscape and lifestyle.
 Continue reading